PlasmaControl/DESC/docs/input.rst

 However, no DESC solver options are listed, as currently DESC can not automatically decide on the continuation method parameters.
 As it is, this input file will run but likely not give an excellent solution.
 Once a conversion from a VMEC input file to a DESC input file is made, it is recommended to add solver options for the continuation method and add arrays to the spectral resolution to allow for better convergence.
-See the example DESC input files on the github repository to see typical choices of solver options for some common equilibria, as well as the `arxiv publication on the DESC perturbation and continuation methods <https://arxiv.org/abs/2203.15927>`_ .
+See the example DESC input files on the GitHub repository to see typical choices of solver options for some common equilibria, as well as the `arxiv publication on the DESC perturbation and continuation methods <https://arxiv.org/abs/2203.15927>`_ .

 Some general considerations